dCache/upgrade-gude-62/UPGRADE92.md

 ## Breaking changes

+### WARNING -- Incompatibility between 8.2 and 9.2

+Consequences:
+- When upgrading from 8.2 to 9.2, you need to upgrade the entire instance
+- If you run srm-manager, you need to clean `/var/lib/dcache/credentials`, `srmrequestcredentials` and  all entries in the `*requests` and `*filerequests` tables from the srm database

 ### General incompatibilities

 - DCAP and NFS doors will fail the request if file’s storage unit is not configured in PoolManager